-School officials may conduct an investigation or require a student to cooperate in an investigation if there is specific information about activity on the student's account on a social networking website that violates a school disciplinary rule or policy.
+School officials may not require a student or his or her parent or guardian to provide a password or other related account information to gain access to the student's account or profile on a social networking website.
+However, school officials may conduct an investigation or require a student to cooperate in an investigation if there is specific information about activity on the student's account on a social networking website that violates a school disciplinary rule or policy.
 In the course of an investigation, the student may be required to share content that is reported in order to allow school officials to make a factual determination.
 Refusing to comply with this request may result in potential disciplinary measures.